johanthoren/redbubble-helper/README.md

 # rbh

-A simple CLI tool to generate images suitable for RedBubble.
+A CLI tool to generate images suitable for RedBubble.
 Uses a SVG as input.

 ## Dependencies

-ImageMagick 6 (not 7)
+- ImageMagick 6 (not 7)
-Inkscape
+- Inkscape
-JDK 8 or later
+- JDK 8 or later
+- Bash

 ## Installation